-- \cdot Parents and fans are expected to demonstrate good sportsmanship and respect for the coach, athletes on both teams, and other parents and fans. - Parents should not offer coaching instructions to their children during a practice or game. - Parents should not confront coaches with demands or complaints concerning strategy or playing time for their children during a game.
-Instead, parents are asked to observe a 24-hour cooling off period after a game before contacting the coach with a concern. - · All children are to be supervised by an adult during games and practices. - Parents and fans must comply with requests from coaches, the athletic director, the principal, or other site-supervisors during a game or practice; if compliance is not demonstrated, the participants will be asked to leave the premises. - \cdot Non-compliance with the above guidelines may place the enrollment of the students in jeopardy.
+- Parents and fans are expected to demonstrate good sportsmanship and respect for the coach, athletes on both teams, and other parents and fans. - Parents should not offer coaching instructions to their children during practice or a game. - Parents should not confront coaches with demands or complaints concerning strategy or playing time for their children during a game.
+Instead, parents are asked to observe a 24-hour cooling off period after a game before contacting the coach with a concern. - All children are to be supervised by an adult during games and practices. - Parents and fans must comply with requests from coaches, the athletic director, the principal, or other site-supervisors during a game or practice; if compliance is not demonstrated, the participants will be asked to leave the premises and may be excluded from future competitions. - Non-compliance with the above guidelines may place the enrollment of the students in jeopardy.